eebasso/WarpX/Docs/source/usage/parameters.rst

     orthogonal to the `z` direction.
 The following parameters are required when ``warpx.num_mirrors`` is >0.

-.. fv:var:: warpx.mirror_z
+.. pp:param:: warpx.mirror_z
     :type: list of `float`
     :comment: required if ``warpx.num_mirrors>0``

     ``z`` location of the front of the mirrors.

-.. fv:var:: warpx.mirror_z_width
+.. pp:param:: warpx.mirror_z_width
     :type: list of `float`
     :comment: required if ``warpx.num_mirrors>0``

     ``z`` width of the mirrors.

-.. fv:var:: warpx.mirror_z_npoints
+.. pp:param:: warpx.mirror_z_npoints
     :type: list of `int`
     :comment: required if ``warpx.num_mirrors>0``